pygfx/wgpu-py/docs/backends.rst

     :param buffer: The indirect buffer containing the arguments.
     :param offset: The byte offset in the indirect buffer containing the first argument.
     :param count: The number of draw operations to perform.

+Some GPUs allow you collect statistics on their pipelines.
+Those GPUs that support this have the feature "pipeline-statistics-query", and you must enable this feature when getting the device.

+You create a query set using the function ``wgpu.backends.wgpu_native.extras.create_statistics_query_set``.
+The size of each entry in the query set is 8 bytes times the number of statistics you have chosen to include.

+The possible statistics are:

+* "vertex-shader-invocations": The number of calls to the vertex shader
+* "clipper-invocations": The number of triangles generated
+* "clipper-primitives-out": The number of primitives the clipper stage produces
+* "fragment-shader-invocations": The number of calls to the fragment shader
+* "compute-shader-invocations": The number of calls to the compute shader

+You may use any number of these statistics in a query set.
+Each result is an 8-byte unsigned integer, and the total size of an entry is 8 times the number of statistics chosen.
+The statistics are output in the order above.

+.. py:function:: wgpu.backends.wgpu_native.create_statistics_query_set(device, count, statistics):

+    Create a query set that could hold count entries for the specified statistics.
+    The statistics are specified as a list of strings.

+    :param device: The device.
+    :param count: Number of entries that go into the query set.
+    :param statistics: A sequence of strings giving the desired statistics.

+.. py:function:: wgpu.backends.wgpu_native.begin_pipeline_statistics_query(encoder, query_set, index):

+    Start collecting statistics.

+    :param encoder: The ComputePassEncoder or RenderPassEncoder.
+    :param query_set: The query set into which to save the result.
+    :param index: The index of the query set into which to write the result.

+.. py:function:: wgpu.backends.wgpu_native.begin_pipeline_statistics_query(encoder, query_set, index):

+    Stop collecting statistics and write them into the query set.

+    :param encoder: The ComputePassEncoder or RenderPassEncoder.

 The js_webgpu backend